Today in Hockey History: Feb. 5

 Dick Irvin became the first coach in NHL history to win 500 games, on this date in 1950, when the Canadiens beat the Bruins 5-3.

 Two years later, on Feb.
-5, 1952, Woody Dumart scored his 200th career goal and Milt Schmidt scored the 4,000th goal in franchise history as the Bruins beat the Blackhawks 5-0.
+5, 1952, Woody Dumart scored his 200th career goal, and Milt Schmidt scored the 4,000th goal in franchise history as the Bruins beat the Blackhawks 5-0.
 Jim Henry made 29 saves for his second straight shutout and the ninth of his career.

-Bill Gadsby became the first NHL player to appear in 300 or more games with three different teams, on Feb.5, 1966, when he picked up an assist in the Red Wings’ 2-2 tie with Montreal.
+Bill Gadsby became the first NHL player to appear in 300 or more games with three different teams on Feb.5, 1966, when he picked up an assist in the Red Wings’ 2-2 tie with Montreal.
 He had previously played in 300 games with the Blackhawks and New York Rangers before landing in Detroit.
 Jean Beliveau set up both Canadiens’ goals to reach 500 assists in his career.

-The Flyers ended their team-record 19-game road winless streak (0-15-4), on Feb.
+The Flyers ended their team-record 19-game road winless streak (0-15-4) on Feb.
 5, 1972, with a 3-1 win at the Maple Leafs.
-Bob Kelly scored the game-winning goal with Bobby Clarke picking up the lone assist.
-Exactly four years later, Clarke became the first player to score 200 goals as a member of the Flyers.
+Bob Kelly scored the game-winning goal, with Bobby Clarke picking up the lone assist.
+Four years later, Clarke became the first player to score 200 goals as a member of the Flyers.
 He also had a pair of assists to lead the offense in a 6-1 win over the visiting Canucks.

-Rookie Bernie Federko scored his first career hat trick, on Feb.
+Rookie Bernie Federko scored his first career hat trick on Feb.
 5, 1977, to lead the St. Louis Blues to a 6-5 win against Buffalo Sabres.
 The victory ended a six-game winless streak (0-5-1) for the Blues.

-Steve Yzerman scored his 49th and 50th goals of the season, on Feb.
+Steve Yzerman scored his 49th and 50th goals of the season on Feb.
 5, 1989, to lead the Red Wings to a 6-2 road win at the Winnipeg Jets.
 This marked the second straight 50-goal season for the Wings’ captain.
 He finished the 1988-89 season with a career-high 65 goals.

-Dave Taylor became the 29th player in league history to score 1,000 career points, on Feb.
+Dave Taylor became the 29th player in league history to score 1,000 career points on Feb.
 5, 1991, with two assists in the Los Angeles Kings’ 3-2 win at the Flyers.
 He joined the 1,000-point club in 930 games, all with the Kings.

-Ron Francis recorded two assists, on Feb 5.
+Ron Francis recorded two assists on Feb 5.
 1997, to lead the Pittsburgh Penguins to a 6-3 win at the Canadiens.
-This gave him 500 points with the Penguins, making him just the second player in league history to score 500 points with two different teams.
+This gave him 500 points with the Penguins, making him the second player in league history to score 500 points with two different teams.
 He had scored 821 points for the Whalers before arriving in Pittsburgh.

-Mike Gartner set a record nobody ever wants, on Feb.
+Mike Gartner set a record nobody ever wants on Feb.
 5, 1998, during the Phoenix Coyotes 6-2 loss to the Flyers.
 This was his 1,412th NHL game, making him the league’s all-time leader in games for a player who had never won Stanley Cup.
 He broke the previous record held by Hall of Famer Harry Howell.

 Happy Birthday to You